 All these qualities are tested by recruiters during the interview.

 As for professional skills, you learn the job of sales representative in the field.
-You can take all the courses you want, but you won’t know how you’ll react until you’re actually in a situation.
+You can take all the courses in sales you want, but you won’t know how you’ll react until you’re actually in a situation.
 You learn through experience, from your mistakes.
-That being said, training is still important, because it allows you to pick up techniques and enhance your motivation.
+That being said, training in sales is still important, because it allows you to pick up techniques and enhance your motivation.

 What is discussed during the recruiting interview?